LRYMND/v-link/README.md

 ### > Adding Peripherals

+![USB IMAGE](repo/usb.jpg?raw=true "USB")

 To make life a bit easier I connected an USB extension cable to the Raspi which ends up in the tray behind the waterfall console so I can directly connect peripherals to it.
 This also works as a charging port for a phone.
 It's not fast but it works.

-![USB IMAGE](repo/usb.jpg?raw=true "USB")

 ## 10 | Final Words

 ![DEMOGIF](repo/demo.gif?raw=true "Demo")

-(Gif is lagging due to the screen recorder.
-In normal use all animations are smooth!)

 I’m using the setup since several months now.
 I drove on the highway, over bumpy gravel roads, at 35°C in the sun and -10°C in the winter and so far, it did not let me down.
 It can happen that the Carplay interface freezes occasionally.
 In that case you can simply reconnect the phone or restart/reboot from the settings page.
 However, this rarely happens.